Owls (former)

 (NCBI-index: 997513)

-In June I had many beautiful new spots attracted to light.
+In June, I had many beautiful new spots attracted to light.
 This also applies to the Dotted Fan-foot (Macrochilo cribrumalis).
 This is a white-grey to light brown-grey snout owlet moth where the wings between the veins are finely speckled black so that the wings appear white striped.
 Across the forewing, you can see two rows of black dots outside the striking black central dot.
 The palps are remarkably long and protrude in an arc.
-The flying period is in one generation from late May to August with a wingspan of 27-30mm.
+The flying period is in one generation from late May to August, with a 27-30mm wingspan.
 Host plant: Various grasses.
 Dutch name: Stippelsnuituil.
 Frisian name: Stippelsnútûltsje.

 Flying period: